atculpepper/bucket-app/README.md

 ## Description

 On trips, I like to keep a "bucket list" of things that I want to accomplish before heading home.
 Pen and paper has its place, but after several rainy weeks in Ireland, that list won't stay very legible.
-I built Bucket to help people store and develop the Bucket List of experiences they hope to have in their lifetimes.
+I built Bucket to help people store and develop the Bucket List of experiences they hope to achieve in their lifetimes.

 _Duration: 2 Week Sprint_